ChrisPenner/vimprove/README.md

 17. Now you've got a .vimrc!
 You can store mappings, settings, functions and all sorts of cool things in there.
 Try to keep it organized, we'll learn about mappings in a bit!
-18. To move to the next tip, run `vimtips next`.
+18. To move to the next tip, run `vimprove next`.
      Make sure you're trying out each tip as you read it!
 19. Try finishing off vimtutor today!
 20. Use `I` to start inserting text at the beginning of the current line.